cphladplian/flutter_iot_second_app/README.md

-## Mobile Application with Flitter&Dart
+## Mobile Application with Flutter&Dart

 ## UI Only for HomeUI, SigninUI, SignupUI